newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/dog-trainer-cds.md

   2. After your completed application has been emailed to the DCU, they will email you an invoice to pay the fee online.

   3. Be sure to register with the [U.S. Drug Enforcement Administration (DEA)](https://www.deadiversion.usdoj.gov/online_forms_apps.html) to validate your CDS registration.
-You will need your CDS number for this process.
-Email a copy of your DEA registration to [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) within 60 days of completing your CDS registration.
+Email a copy of your DEA registration to [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) within 60 days.
 industryId:
   - petcare
 agencyId: nj-consumer-affairs